 Path to Program Files folder

 Registry hive of the active authenticated user

-You can use a WMI query to query information from WMI classes for any of the detection rules within a software package.
+You can use a Windows Management Instrumentation (WMI) query to query information from WMI classes for any of the detection rules within a software package.
 If you use a WMI query, you cannot query against the Win32_Product WMI class.